Krewe of Prometheus Coronation Ball

 ADVOCACY

 “Critical Mass Nola creates space for people to reimagine what our streets—and our city—can be.
-By gathering each month, we make the invisible visible.
 We are a community of bicyclists demanding safer infrastructure, environmental justice, and a shift away from car dominance.
 Our presence on the streets is a form of resistance and a vision for the future.
 This is more than a bike ride—it’s movement building.”